gagle/node-tftp/README.md

 - __port__ - _Number_
   The port number.
 Default is 69.
 - __blockSize__ - _Number_
   The size of the DATA blocks.
 Valid range: [8, 65464].
-Default is 1468.
+Default is 1468, the MTU size before IP fragmentation in Ethernet networks.
 - __windowSize__ - _Number_
   The size of each window.
 The window size means the number of blocks that can be sent/received without waiting an acknowledgement.
 Valid range: [1, 65535].
 Default is 4.